jpodwys/superagent-cache/README.md

 #### Arguments

-* (optional) superagent: an instance of superagent
+* superagent: an instance of superagent
 * (optional) cache: a pre-instantiated cache module that matches the `cache-service` API or a `cacheModuleConfig` object to be used with superagent-cache's bundled instance of `cacheModule`
 * (optional) defaults: an object that allows you to set defaults to be applied to all queries